 Still wondering how to make the most of an Anthropology major, and translate skills from an undergraduate degree into a rewarding career?
 To find out, the Department of Anthropology encourages all majors and prospective majors to attend the career workshops that we offer two or three times a year.

 These workshops have several objectives.
 First, they introduce students to higher-level opportunities of study and independent work - including field schools, study abroad, honors work, and internships - that both deepen skills and build resumes.
 Second, the workshops introduce students to career professionals with specific and interest and training for helping anthropology majors.
 Third, the workshops offer practical advice on how to apply for graduate schools and initiate job searches.

-To find out more about the workshops including when the next one will be, please contact the Director of Undergraduate Studies, Theodore Powers.
+To find out more about the workshops including when the next one will be, please contact the Director of Undergraduate Studies, Andrew Kitchen.

 Career Resources for UI Undergraduate Students

 The Pomerantz Career Center provides high-quality resources and services to students, alumni, and employers.
 The site has information designed to help you move through the various stages of the job search process, including the Handshake@UIowa website as well as information on upcoming employer visits, internships, and careers after college.

 Schedule an Appointment with a Career Advisor: https://careers.uiowa.edu/coaching